What laws, regulations, and policies protect the wetlands?

 Coastal Zone Management Act

 The U.S. Congress recognized the importance of meeting the challenge of continued growth in the coastal zone by passing the Coastal Zone Management Act in 1972.
-The Act, administered by the National Oceanic and Atmospheric Administration’s (NOAA) Office of Ocean and Coastal Resource Management, (OCRM) provides for management of the nation's coastal resources and balances economic development with environmental conservation.
+The Act, administered by the National Oceanic and Atmospheric Administration’s (NOAA) Office for Coastal Management, provides for management of the nation's coastal resources and balances economic development with environmental conservation.
 The CZMA outlines two national programs, the National Coastal Zone Management Program and the National Estuarine Research Reserve System.
 The 34 coastal programs aim to balance competing land and water issues in the coastal zone, while estuarine reserves serve as field laboratories to provide a greater understanding of estuaries and how humans impact them.
 The overall program objectives of CZMA remain balanced to "preserve, protect, develop, and where possible, to restore or enhance the resources of the nation's coastal zone."

 - The National Marine Fisheries Service (NMFS), a division of the National Oceanic and Atmospheric Administration (NOAA), has the primary Federal responsibility for the conservation, management, and development of living marine resources and for the protection of certain marine mammals and endangered species on all lands public and private, under numerous federal laws.
 Often, these NMFS authorities have direct bearing on stream and wetland regulatory decisions.